TheWizardsCode/RogueWave/Assets/Wizards Code/Command Terminal/README.md

 ### Registering commands with the terminal

 If you use the `AddCommand` method  (option 2 above) you have already registered your command with the terminal, and you can skip this section.
 Otherwise you need to ensure that the terminal knows about these commands.
+We use assembly definitions to do this.

 This means you need to add your codes assembly name(s) to the `Terminal` component inspector.

+The `AddCommand` approach has the advantage that you have full control over what commands are available and when, see below, but it does require you to maintain your commands in at least two separate locations.
+On the other hand the assembly approach removes duplication but at the cost of fine control over which commands are available where.

+#### Scene specific commands

+You may want to have some commands available in some scenes, but not others.
+You can achieve this with either registration approach.
+For the `AddCommand` approach you will need a command initializer that is unique to each scene and adds only the commands needed.

+If you are using the assembly definition approach simply place them in different assemblies and only load those assemblies in the scenes where they are needed.

 # Complete Example